peterdemin/peterdemin.github.io/source/12_articles/82-build-on-push.md

 And that's how I cut my website publish time from 5 minutes down to 10 seconds.

-Setting up the serving host is similar, except that instead of building it just needs to check out.
+Setting up the serving host is similar, except that instead of building, it just needs to check out.

 `provision_pages.sh`:
 ```{literalinclude} ../../scripts/provision_mirror.sh